 Repeat steps 1-5 for every goal you can think of to support your charitable mission.

 My goal is to get more volunteer applications.

 I think people who search for “volunteer with animals” “animal volunteer work” etc are likely to be interested in my volunteer positions.

 I create a page on www.mywebsite.com/volunteer-with-animals and make the page headline Volunteer with Animals.
 I provide all the information the visitor might want to know about volunteering with us and give very clear calls to action about how they should proceed.

 I set up tracking to count how many people reach my dedicated thank you page after submitting an application.

 I create a set of ads using “Volunteer with Animals” as my headline and a strong call to action such as “Apply Today, Start Tomorrow”, with the hope that it will attract users to click my ads over any other ads showing for the same keywords.

 These are just some of my thoughts on the topic.
-I’d love to read in the comments below, what others think charities should add to their Google Ad Grants strategy for 2019.
+I’d love to hear what others think charities should add to their Google Ad Grants strategy for 2019.